|

 thoughtless liturgy.
 It is our acknowledgement that

 God is real, alive, and has a will.
-We are agreeing
+We are agreeing to

-what is supposed to happen next?
+supposed to happen next?

 WORKS